Transitions Retreats

 Q. What is not covered by the retreat fee?

 A. Your transportation to the retreat.
 Car pooling may be possible if you are coming from the vicinity of Madison, Wisconsin or the Twin Cities of Minnesota.
-If you are interested in car-pooling, send an email to info@sarcenter.com
+If you are interested in car-pooling to St. Anthony's, send an email to info@sarcenter.com

 Q. What is the food like?
 Can you accommodate special diets?

-A. The retreat center's cooks provide delicious and nutritious meals.
+A. St. Anthony's provides delicious and nutritious meals.
 They are able to accommodate most dietary restrictions, including gluten-free, vegan, and vegetarian.
 They also offer refreshment and snack options for between meals.
-A refrigerator is available for retreatants to use.
+Refrigerators are available for retreatants to use.
 Special needs must be indicated at the time of registration so that the cooks can plan accordingly.

 Q. What other things might I need or want to know?